bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ruffini.md

 * Fantini, who had taught Ruffini geometry when he was an undergraduate, found his eyesight deteriorating and in 1791 he had to resign his post at Modena.
 * Ruffini was appointed to fill the position of Professor of the Elements of Mathematics in 1791.
 * However, Ruffini was not only a mathematician.
-* Napoleon's troops occupied Modena and, much against his wishes, Ruffini found himself in the middle of the political upheaval.
 * Although not wishing to get involved, Ruffini found himself appointed as a representative to the Junior Council of the Cisalpine Republic.
 * He was required to swear an oath of allegiance to the republic and this Ruffini found he could not bring himself to do on religious grounds.
 * Ruffini did not seem greatly disturbed by the loss of his chair, in fact he was a very calm man who took all the dramatic events around him in his stride.